About Your Walnut Grove Orthodontist

 Finding us is pretty convenient as well, given that we are located just off Hwy 1.
 You can find us located in The Village at Thunderbird Centre.

 We are proud to offer modern technology to make your appointment as comfortable and efficient as it can be.

+Your Langley orthodontist is here to provide a comfortable and convenient service.
 We are here to support you through your orthodontic treatment every step of the way.

 Dr. Richard Standerwick

 Dr. Richard G. Standerwick is Certified Specialist in Orthodontics.
 He is a native of Vancouver and graduated high school from Burnaby Central Senior Secondary (1989).
 In his free time, Dr. Standerwick enjoys hockey, soccer, fishing, woodworking and spending time with his 3 children and family.
 He enjoys working to have a positive impact on his community.

 Dr. Standerwick received a BSc. in Microbiology from the University of British Columbia (1993) and completed his dental school education at Northwestern University (Chicago, IL).
 After dental school Dr. Standerwick returned home to Vancouver where he associated with Dr. R. W. Standerwick and then Surrey, BC to practice general dentistry from 1997-2005.

 Dr. Standerwick received his Certificate of Orthodontics and Master of Science in Dentistry in 2007.
 During his orthodontic residency, Dr. Standerwick developed a new method of cephalometric superimposition for growth and treatment analysis, and a new craniofacial growth model!

 - A former associate Clinical Professor for the UBC graduate orthodontics program, where he worked as a clinical instructor and lectured in Biomechanics